SumoLogic/sumologic-otel-collector/docs/KnownIssues.md

 ## Cannot start reading file logs from specific point in time

-The [Filelog Receiver](./Configuration.md#filelog-receiver) currently supports only two modes of reading local files:
+The [Filelog receiver][filelogreceiver_docs] currently supports only two modes of reading local files:

 - `start_at: beginning`: Ingest the whole file from the beginning, or
 - `start_at: end`: Only ingest newly added lines.